itsnotming/campus-resource-finder/README.md

+# Campus Resource Finder

+> An open-source platform that helps university students discover campus resources and support services.

-Campus Resource Finder
+## Campus Resource Finder

 Campus Resource Finder is an open-source web application designed to help university students quickly find useful campus services and resources.

-Problem Statement
+## Problem Statement

 University resources are often spread across multiple websites and departments.
 Students may have difficulty finding information about tutoring, study spaces, food assistance, accessibility services, mental health support, and other important services.

 Campus Resource Finder aims to organize this information in one searchable and accessible platform.

-Intended Users
+## Intended Users

 This project is intended for: